 by Todd Walker

 Doing the Stuff of self-reliance takes time, resources, tools, and want to.
 More important than any of these is ACTION!
-With only 24 hours in a day, you can’t always trek to your personal space in the woods to practice wilderness survival skills.
+With only 24 hours in a day, you can’t always trek to your personal space in the woods to practice wilderness living skills.
 Hectic schedules and time constraints eat away at your availability.

 You’re family needs quality time… and no, staring at the TV or computer screen doesn’t count.
-No better way to hang out with your loved ones, even the indoors lover, than to introduce them to outdoor self-reliance skills in a controlled setting.
+No better way to hang out with your loved ones, even the indoor-lover, than to introduce them to outdoor self-reliance skills in a controlled setting.
 Your adventures await one step over your door sill – no wilderness required!

 Our Self-Reliant Summer series is intended to keep us motivated with common sense ideas for Doing the Stuff.
 Stay with us to learn how to strike self-reliance gold in your backyard.